hubmapconsortium/ccf-validation-tools/docs/Lung/change_suggestions.md

 It needs a 'has part' relationship.

+**14 - respiratory system venous endothelium --> adult endothelial progenitor cell**

+The textual definition of a `respiratory system venous endothelium` is the following:
+> An adult angioblastic cell released from the bone marrow, or from the kidney in some teleost species, capable of blood circulation and participation in angiogenesis by differentiating into blood vessel endothelial cells.

+Is this cell type meant to be resident or circulating?
+In case it is a resident type, it would need a new term.
+In case it is circulating, we will need a similar soultion as immune cells.

-**14 - respiratory system venous endothelium --> adult endothelial progenitor cell** **15 - respiratory system lymphatic vessel endothelium --> endothelial cell of respiratory system lymphatic vessel** **16 - pulmonary alveolar parenchyma --> lung pericyte** **17 - pulmonary nerve plexus --> sympathetic neuron** **18 - epithelium of segmental bronchus --> pulmonary ionocyte** **19 - epithelium of lobar bronchus --> pulmonary ionocyte** **20 - cartilage of bronchus --> tracheobronchial chondrocyte**
+**15 - respiratory system lymphatic vessel endothelium --> endothelial cell of respiratory system lymphatic vessel**

-**21 - respiratory system arterial smooth muscle --> blood vessel smooth muscle cell** **22 - respiratory system venous smooth muscle --> blood vessel smooth muscle cell** **23 - lobar bronchus mesenchyme --> tracheobronchial smooth muscle cell** **24 - epithelium of segmental bronchus --> lung goblet cell** **25 - epithelium of segmental bronchus --> lung neuroendocrine cell** **26 - epithelium of bronchiole --> lung ciliated cell** **27 - terminal bronchiole epithelium --> lung ciliated cell** **28 - respiratory system arterial endothelium --> endothelial cell of artery** **29 - wall of pulmonary artery --> pulmonary artery endothelial cell** **30 - pulmonary capillary plexus --> alveolar capillary type 1 endothelial cell** **31 - pulmonary capillary plexus --> alveolar capillary type 2 endothelial cell** **32 - pulmonary alveolar parenchyma --> alveolar type 1 fibroblast cell** **33 - pulmonary alveolar parenchyma --> alveolar type 2 fibroblast cell**
+It is missing a `part of` relationship.

+**16 - pulmonary alveolar parenchyma --> lung pericyte**

+It needs a 'has part' relationship.

+**17 - pulmonary nerve plexus --> sympathetic neuron**

+It needs a 'has part' relationship.

+**18 - epithelium of segmental bronchus --> pulmonary ionocyte**

+It needs a 'has part' relationship.

+**19 - epithelium of lobar bronchus --> pulmonary ionocyte**

+It needs a 'has part' relationship.

+**20 - cartilage of bronchus --> tracheobronchial chondrocyte**

+It needs a 'has part' relationship.

+**21 - respiratory system arterial smooth muscle --> blood vessel smooth muscle cell**

+It needs a 'has part' relationship.

+**22 - respiratory system venous smooth muscle --> blood vessel smooth muscle cell**

+It needs a 'has part' relationship.

+**23 - lobar bronchus mesenchyme --> tracheobronchial smooth muscle cell**

+It needs a 'has part' relationship.

+**24 - epithelium of segmental bronchus --> lung goblet cell**

+It needs a 'has part' relationship.

+**25 - epithelium of segmental bronchus --> lung neuroendocrine cell**

+It needs a 'has part' relationship.
+This is a very general term, are there lung neuroendocrine cell subtypes needed?

+**26 - epithelium of bronchiole --> lung ciliated cell**

+It needs a 'has part' relationship.

+**27 - terminal bronchiole epithelium --> lung ciliated cell**

+It needs a 'has part' relationship.

+**28 - respiratory system arterial endothelium --> endothelial cell of artery**

+CT-CT15 should solve this.

+**29 - wall of pulmonary artery --> pulmonary artery endothelial cell**

+It is probably missing a `part of` relationship, or a 'has part' otherwise.

+**30 - pulmonary capillary plexus --> alveolar capillary type 1 endothelial cell**

+According to  [this reference](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7721049/) it is probably missing a `part of` relationship.

+**31 - pulmonary capillary plexus --> alveolar capillary type 2 endothelial cell**

+According to  [this reference](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7721049/) it is probably missing a `part of` relationship.

+**32 - pulmonary alveolar parenchyma --> alveolar type 1 fibroblast cell**

+It is missing a `part of` [relationship](https://www.annualreviews.org/doi/10.1146/annurev.physiol.59.1.43?url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org&rfr_dat=cr_pub++0pubmed).

+**33 - pulmonary alveolar parenchyma --> alveolar type 2 fibroblast cell**

+It is missing a `part of` [relationship](https://pubmed.ncbi.nlm.nih.gov/33624948/).
+Include synonym 'resident interstitial lung fibroblasts'.

+**34 - respiratory system venous endothelium --> vein endothelial cell of respiratory system**

+It is missing a `part of` relationship.

+**35 - smooth muscle tissue of terminal bronchiole --> bronchiolar smooth muscle cell**

+It needs a 'has part' relationship.

+**36 - smooth muscle tissue of bronchiole --> bronchiolar smooth muscle cell**

+It is missing a `part of` relationship.

-**34 - respiratory system venous endothelium --> vein endothelial cell of respiratory system** **35 - smooth muscle tissue of terminal bronchiole --> bronchiolar smooth muscle cell** **36 - smooth muscle tissue of bronchiole --> bronchiolar smooth muscle cell** **37 - smooth muscle tissue of respiratory bronchiole --> bronchiolar smooth muscle cell** **38 - immune system --> lung megakaryocyte**
+**37 - smooth muscle tissue of respiratory bronchiole --> bronchiolar smooth muscle cell**

+It needs a 'has part' relationship.

+**38 - immune system --> lung megakaryocyte**

+Megakaryocytes are not considered to be part of the immune system.
+It can directly map to lung.